LevelbossMike/nvim/README.md

 ## Karabiner Elements

-- The `hyper`-key mimics command + option + ctrl + shift.
-This is nice because
+- To remap `caps_lock`-key to a special key-combo we use karabiner-elements.
-  no key-combination has been set with all modifier keys pressed together.
+  This is nice because no key-combination has been set for rcmd+rctrl.
 This makes window management with Yabai easy to shortcut.
-- To get the `hyper`-key - you need to copy caps_lock_to_hyper_esc.json as
-  a custom rule in complex modifications of karabiner-elements.
+- To get the `rcmd+rctrl`-key - you need to copy caps_lock_remap.json as a custom rule in complex modifications of karabiner-elements.